Waratah Software logo

 Banksia cunninghamii

-Banksia cunninghamii doesn't regrow after fire; they depend on
+Banksia cunninghamii doesn't regrow after fire; it depends on seedlings.

 Styles not hooked; leaves in regular whorls.